- This event has passed.

 Data Center Infrastructure

-Data center construction is booming as cloud and AI demand skyrockets, pushing the industry to deliver hyperscale facilities faster, greener, and more resilient than ever before.
-This session examines how AEC teams are rethinking design, procurement, and delivery for these complex, high-stakes projects, from power-dense layouts and advanced cooling systems to modular prefabrication and liquid-cooled racks.
-Panelists will discuss navigating compressed timelines, supply chain bottlenecks, sustainability mandates, and the specialized workforce needed to keep pace with tech giants racing to build the next generation of digital infrastructure.
+This session unpacks how technology and innovation are helping stakeholders overcome constraints tied to power, water, and labor availability, while rethinking design, procurement, and delivery for these complex, high-stakes projects.
+From power-dense layouts and advanced cooling systems to modular prefabrication and digitally enabled workflows, panelists will discuss navigating compressed timelines, supply chain bottlenecks, sustainability mandates, and workforce shortages as the industry races to build the next generation of digital infrastructure.

 Creating Your Own Technology Charter Workshop